MidnightWarren/Nightstand/Readme.md

 Make sure you've changed to the right directory. ```cd /path/to/my/book/``` Then you can run ```nightstand [option]```

 You can run nightstand on individual book folders, or use the other options to set up multiple folders at once.
+Running these commands multiple times will override existing index.html files and thumbnails.

 ```
 nightstand